danielazevedo/HackerNews_clone/README.md

 # HackerNews_clone

-HackerNews_clone is a Hacker News clone (see https://news.ycombinator.com/) made using Ruby on Rails.
+HackerNews_clone is a Hacker News clone (see https://news.ycombinator.com/) made with Ruby on Rails.

 **Ruby version**<br />
 2.1.5p273<br />